 | APT repository | Ubuntu universe | Distribution default | apt upgrades | Smaller dependency set and tighter Ubuntu integration |

 Ubuntu 26.04, 24.04, and 22.04 all provide an APT package for Akregator.
 The Flatpak method also works across these releases.
-If you install from SSH or on a minimal image, remember that Akregator is still a desktop application and needs a graphical session to open.
+Minimal systems can complete the install commands, but Akregator is still a desktop application and needs a graphical session to open.

 Update Ubuntu Before Installing Akregator